Crackers (1984 film): Reception

-Vincent Canby of The New York Times wrote:

-(the film) simply proves that with the right material an intelligent director of demonstrated style and a cast of thoroughly accomplished comic actors can make as painfully witless a comedy as any knucklehead on the block.
+Vincent Canby of The New York Times wrote that the film "simply proves that with the right material an intelligent director of demonstrated style and a cast of thoroughly accomplished comic actors can make as painfully witless a comedy as any knucklehead on the block."
+TV Guide described the film as a "hilarious remake" of Big Deal on Madonna Street.

-In a career retrospective on Malle, Roger Ebert stated the film 'was a comedy that didn't work.'
+In a retrospective review for Not Coming to a Theater Near You, Leo Goldsmith described Crackers as an "underdone footnote" in the history of comic heist films.
+In a career retrospective on Malle, Roger Ebert stated the film "was a comedy that didn't work."